Xyntopia/taskyon/README.md

 A Chat & Agent Interface for Users, Experts & Developers based on Tasks! 🚀

-You can access the deployed app here: [https://taskyon.space](https://taskyon.space).
+You can access a version of Taskyon here: [https://taskyon.space](https://taskyon.space).

 ---

 ## Overview

-Taskyon is a comprehensive chat interface that orchestrates asynchronous task management in a tree-like structure, enabling parallel processing and efficient handling of tasks and conversations. 🌳 It leverages services such as OpenAI, OpenAI Assistants, and Openrouter.ai to execute tasks that range from user messages to complex function calls.
-Taskyon is built on the principles of [_local-first_](https://dl.acm.org/doi/10.1145/3359591.3359737) 🏠.
+On the surface, Taskyon is a simple chat interface, but beneath it lies a sophisticated system for managing tasks asynchronously in a tree-like structure. 🌳 This allows for parallel processing and efficient handling of both conversations and tasks.
+By leveraging various LLM providers, Taskyon can execute a wide range of tasks, from basic user messages to complex function calls.

+Built on the principles of [_local-first_](https://dl.acm.org/doi/10.1145/3359591.3359737) 🏠, Taskyon ensures that most data processing happens on the user's local device, prioritizing data security and user autonomy.
+Whether used for personalized AI interactions or as a robust task management tool, Taskyon offers flexibility and control while maintaining a familiar chat interface.

 ## Philosophy: Personalized AI Interaction & Local First

 🤖 Individualized AI Bots: Taskyon is built on the principle that every user should have a personalized AI bot.
-This approach ensures that the AI adapts organically to each user's specific interactions and needs, evolving through direct, human-centric communication rather than pre-defined programming or static instructions like GPTs.
+This approach ensures that the AI adapts organically to each user's specific interactions and needs, evolving through direct, human-centric communication rather than pre-defined programming or static instructions.

 👥🛠️ User-Driven Evolution: Taskyon blurs the lines between user and developer.
 Users, through their interactions, play a pivotal role in shaping their AI's learning and capabilities, turning their expertise and feedback into the driving force behind the bot's development.
 Users themselves often have more task-specific insights than developers and it is important to leverage this.